 Finally, we make one change to the specification of households' portfolio allocation problem.
-To isolate our novel channel of monetary transmission through banks, aggregate demand and the investment of non-bank-dependent firms should respond to monetary stimulus exactly as they would in a conventional model.
-Therefore, we would like households to hold bonds and discount at the policy rate even when cash yields a higher return.
-This, in turn, will cause non-bankdependent firms to discount at the policy rate, since they issue bonds directly to households.
-In order to allow these conventional channels to operate when rates are negative, we assume that households face an additional constraint: they may not invest more than a quantity $\overline{\mathcal{L}}$ of funds in liquid assets, so we add the constraint $D_t + M_t \leq \overline{\mathcal{L}}$ to households' problem.
-This constraint can be motivated by the fact that (1) it is costly to hold cash in large quantities, and (2) retail depositors are typically limited in the quantities they can deposit.27 For convenience, we set the limit $\overline{\mathcal{L}}$ on liquid assets equal to the satiation point \mathcal{L}^ , so that there is not a discontinuous jump in deposit holdings when the policy rate goes into negative territory.
+The goal of our model is to analyze a novel transmission channel of monetary policy through bank lending.
+In order to isolate this channel, aggregate demand and the investment of non-bank-dependent firms should respond to monetary stimulus exactly as they would in a conventional model.
+Therefore, we would like households to discount at the policy rate (which, in turn, causes non-bank-dependent firms to discount at the policy rate, since they issue bonds directly to households).

+In our benchmark model, the issue is that households may invest unlimited quantities in liquid assets, so they do not hold bonds when interest rates are in negative territory: holding cash strictly dominates investing in bonds.
+In order to allow the aggregate demand channel to operate when rates are in negative territory, we assume that households face an additional constraint: they may not invest more than a quantity $\overline{\mathcal{L}}$ of funds in liquid assets, so we add the constraint $D_t + M_t \leq \overline{\mathcal{L}}$ to households' problem.
+This constraint can be motivated by the fact that (1) it is costly to hold cash in large quantities, and (2) retail depositors are typically limited in the quantities they can deposit.
+Alternatively, this constraint could be viewed as a reduced-form representation of the fact that some investors have a "preferred habitat" and save in bonds rather than deposits or cash.
+With this constraint, when rates are in negative territory, at the margin households will decide between consumption and investment in bonds, so they indeed discount at the rate $1 + i_t$ .
+For convenience, we set the limit $\overline{\mathcal{L}}$ on liquid assets equal to the satiation point $\mathcal{L}^$ , so that there is not a discontinuous jump in deposit holdings when the policy rate goes into negative territory.